 How many people will attend the event?

-Is the event scheduled for a limited number of pre-registered attendees or can attendees
+Is the event scheduled for a limited number of pre-registered attendees or can anyone drop in?

 Will attendees have close contact (i.e., within 2 metres) with one another?